MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-25-Satellite-Communications/subpart-B-Applications-Licenses/subjectgroup-ECFR9754837c510e730-Space-Stations/section-25.143.md

 ##### § 25.143 Licensing provisions for the 1.6/2.4 GHz Mobile-Satellite Service and 2 GHz Mobile-Satellite Service. #####

-Link to an amendment published at 82 FR 59985, Dec.
-18, 2017.

 (a) Authority to launch and operate a constellation of NGSO satellites will be granted in a single blanket license for operation of a specified number of space stations in specified orbital planes.
 An individual license will be issued for each GSO satellite, whether it is to be operated in a GSO-only system or in a GSO/NGSO hybrid system.

-(b) *Qualification Requirements* - (1) *General Requirements.* Each application for a space station system authorization in the 1.6/2.4 GHz Mobile-Satellite Service or 2 GHz Mobile-Satellite Service must include the information specified in § 25.114.
+(b) *Qualification Requirements*—(1) *General Requirements.* Each application for a space station system authorization in the 1.6/2.4 GHz Mobile-Satellite Service or 2 GHz Mobile-Satellite Service must include the information specified in § 25.114.
 Applications for non-U.S.-licensed systems must comply with the provisions of § 25.137.

 (2) *Technical qualifications.* In addition to providing the information specified in paragraph (b)(1) of this section, each applicant and petitioner must demonstrate the following: